Jewelv/jewelv.github.io/_pages/about.md

 I am majoring in Biological Sciences and Interdisciplinary Neuroscience with a minor in Chemistry.

-I participate as a MARC U^* Star Trainee.
+I participate as a MARC U* Star Trainee.